Asbury Theological Seminary: History

-Asbury Theological Seminary was founded in Wilmore, Kentucky, in 1923 by its first president, Henry Clay Morrison, who was at the time the president of Asbury College.
+Asbury Theological Seminary was founded in Wilmore, Kentucky, in 1923 by its first president, Holiness Methodist evangelist Henry Clay Morrison, who was at the time the president of Asbury College.
 In 1940, Asbury Seminary separated from the college in order to satisfy accreditation requirements.
 Because of the proximity of the two schools (across the street), similar names, and common theological heritage, many people confuse the relationship between the college and the seminary.
-While they are separate institutions, the schools maintain a collegial relationship that benefits both communities.
+While they are separate institutions, the schools maintain a collegial relationship.

-Asbury Seminary has had eight presidents since its founding.
+Asbury Seminary has had nine presidents since its founding.
 In December 2023, the seminary announced that Timothy C. Tennent, the eighth president, would transition out of the presidency to be a Professor of World Christianity.
-In February 2024, the seminary launched a search process for the next president.
-In May 2024, The Board of Trustees named David J. Gyertson interim president starting July 1, 2024.
-In March 2025, the Board of Trustees elected David F. Watson as the next president effective July 1, 2025.
+In May 2024, the seminary's board of trustees named David J. Gyertson interim president starting July 1, 2024.
+The following year, the board elected David F. Watson as the next president effective July 1, 2025.